-Among the museum’s most popular permanent exhibits are the Gallery of Tiffany Lamps located on the museum’s 4th floor.
+Among the museum’s most popular permanent exhibits is the Gallery of Tiffany Lamps located on the museum’s 4th floor.
 This exhibit is an extraordinary showcase of these decorative fixtures.
 Guests can view examples of Tiffany glass and see the tools used to create these lighting masterpieces.
 This landmark building is also home to Storico, the museum’s decedent dining venue.
 It provides the perfect stop for a mealtime gourmet treat.
 Guests can also visit the Espresso Bar for a cup o’ joe, homemade pastry or light fare.

 The Patricia D Klingenstein Library

 This library is one of the oldest in the nation.
 It offers over 3 million books, maps, atlases, newspapers, and photographs for museums visitors to peruse.

 DiMenna Children’s History Museum

 DiMennna’s the first history museum specifically designated with children in mind.
 It was founded in 2011.
 Young visitors from toddlers to preteens can learn the history of America through interactive exhibits and digital games.

 This museum, dedicated to the role of women in history, was founded in 2017.
 It tells the tales of women who have made great strides in shaping the history of American.
 It honours the remarkable achievements woman made during times in our history when they had little to no voice.